ROOKIE BASEBALL CARDS 1987

 As a result, 1987 became the final year that the “Big 3” producers at the time – Topps, Donruss, and Fleer – would all share the baseball card license.
 Knowing it could be their last year competing together, each company took creative liberties and pushed production numbers in unprecedented ways.
 Fleer experimented with innovative new sets like “Rookie Crusade” while Donruss introduced artistic variations like their “Diamond Kings” parallels.
 At the same time, Topps produced their record-setting 1987 set featuring 792 total cards amid heightened competition.

-Read also: EXAMPLES OF BASEBALL CARDS
+Read also: JOEY VOTTO BASEBALL CARDS

 The combination of a once-in-a-generation rookie class with record production numbers, creative new sets, and looming exclusive licenses all contributed to 1987 rookie cards gaining immense popularity and securing their place as some of the most iconic and historically important cards ever made.
 With the “Big 3’s” competitive partnership ending after that season, ’87s took on an aura of rarity as the final cards produced cooperatively by all three rival companies vying for collectors’ dollars.